rpbs/CorePollUI/README.md

 ```
 http://localhost:3000/#/login (it may take a while on the first run)

+username: admin
+password: admin
 ```

-At this point one need SpringBootPoolJWT running.
+At this point one need SpringBootPoolJWT running so you can login.